-The characters are the star of the show for me however.
-The intrepid Auron and his myserious background.
+The characters are the star of the show for me, however.
+The intrepid Auron and his mysterious background.
 Yuna, the beautiful and sensitive summoner who is trying to live up to her father’s legacy.

 Five Favourite Games – Banjo Kazooie

 This might seem like a bit of an odd pick, but Banjo Kazooie was a personal favourite from the N64 days.
 With collectables everywhere and self-contained levels to explore, it’s a platformer very much in the spirit of the era.